chinamike65/hugo-tuolesi/content/book6/book6en.md

 Seeing this scene, the prince developed a strong compassionate heart.
 In order to survive, the poor are so miserable, and the animals are killing each other.
 He leaned against a big tree and quietly thought: How should we help them so that they can live a happy life? ?

-Later, when the prince traveled to the four cities, he encountered four painful events of birth, old age, illness, and death, and saw the happy expression of a monk.
+Later, when the prince traveled out through the four city gates, he encountered four painful events of birth, old age, illness, and death, and saw the happy expression of a monk.

-The prince thought about it over and over again and realized that no one can escape the four kinds of pains of birth, old age, sickness and death.
+The prince thought about it over and over again and realized that no one can escape the four kinds of suffering of birth, old age, sickness and death.
 Besides, in order to survive, all living beings have to commit all kinds of evil things, even killing each other, causing all kinds of tragedies. go in the direction.

 4